PanosKappos2000/Blitzen/README.md

 It supports Windows and Linux but the Linux build has not been tested as heavily as the Windows build and can only use Vulkan, not OpenGL.

 The project can be built and compiled with CMake.
-In its current state it will load a default scene with multiple instances of 4 different meshes at random positions.
-The Engine does not have an editor, so it takes command line arguments for gltf filepaths.
-It also does not have a custom format for its resources yet, so loading takes time and will be unbearably long if multiple large gltf files are specified.
+Starting the Engine without command line arguments, simply opens a default, colored window.
+It can also take command line arguments -which should be gltf filepaths with DDS textures- in which case it will draw the gltf scene found in the filepath.
+There is also a special command line argument "RenderingStressTest", which will load a scene with millions of objects in "random" positions.
+This serves to test the acceleration algorithms mentioned earlier.
+Some machines might not be able to handle this, as the renderer will load 4'500'000 objects when the BLITZEN_RENDERING_STRESS_TEST preprocessor macro is defined in CMakeLists.txt (defined by default).